thorstenpfister/gonyt/README.md

 # Contributing

 Feel free to fork and pose a PR.
 Please note the present structure loosely aligned to CQRS principles and that the library aims for a test coverage of 80%+.

+Please note that any CLI output must contain the link to the relevant New York Times resource as per their licensing agreement.

 # License